Brisca: Deal

 To start the game, three cards are dealt to each player.
 In the four-player game, in some variants the players of each pair exchange cards to find out which three cards their partner has.
 If there are six players they can also exchange cards within their team of three.

 Trumps

 After the cards have been dealt, the remainder are placed in the middle of the table and the top card turned and placed face up.
-The suit of this card is determines trumps and the cards of this suit beat all the others, however high they may be.
+The suit of this card determines which suit is the trump suit; the cards of this suit always beat all of the others, however high they may be.
 In some game variations, one trump suit is assigned per deal, starting with Coins, that is to say, in the first deal it is Coins; in the second, Cups; in the third, Swords, and finally, Clubs.
 At the end of these four deals, the player with the most victories or the most points from the four deals wins.